1. creating your cyber-dojofrom the home page one person...

 - click next

-- each pair is now in their own test page
+- each pair is now in their own test environment

-3. programming inside your cyber-dojofrom their test pages everyone programs for a fixed amount of time e.g., 45 minutes
+3. programming inside your cyber-dojofrom their test environment everyone programs for a fixed amount of time e.g., 45 minutes

 - write tests, click testto see if they fail